gregwebs/errcode/README.md

 type CodeStr string
 ```

-The two main goals are

-  * The clients can reliably understand errors by checking against error codes.
-  * Structure information is sent to the client

 The package also provides `UserCode` designed to provide a user-facing message for end users
 rather than technical error messages.